 The filling technique is preferred in order to craft candles made to be held in a container.

 Finally, the molding technique supposes the use of a mold of a particular shape, chosen, designed or sculpted depending on the candle and the desired effect.
-It is the technique selected by our wax artisan, Mona Oren, who develops through her artistic practice an expertise of molding and imprint.
+It is the technique selected by our craftswoman, Mona Oren, who develops through her artistic practice an expertise of molding and imprint.

 Through her creations, the sculptor takes up the challenge of overcoming the common use of wax as a flammable material and value it for what it is: flexible, malleable and delicate.
-Mona has a very personal and creative approach to wax, her favourite matter.
+Mona Oren has a very personal and creative approach, her favourite matter.